 These words may sound a bit serious if you hear them for the first time, but don’t worry: AEGEE is all about making friends and having fun.
 The organisation’s most successful initiative, the Summer University project, was born in 1988 and has been rocking it every summer since then.
 The summer universities are organised each year by the volunteers of the local antennas in each city, meaning that you can find summer universities from the Canary Islands to Istanbul, from Italy to Russia.

-Accommodation-wise you shouldn’t expect anything too fancy: during these 1-3 week long adventures, you will likely to sleep in a hostel or on a gym floor in your sleeping bag.
+Accommodation-wise you shouldn’t expect anything too fancy: during these 1-3 week long adventures, you are likely to sleep in a hostel or on a gym floor in your sleeping bag.
 On the other hand, the whole programme wouldn’t cost you more than 200 euros, which is a pretty decent price for a life changing experience.

 In a Summer University, you will be given the chance to get familiar with the language, the traditions and the cuisine of the given region from a local perspective, far from the touristy clichés.
 Each Summer University follows a concrete theme throughout its duration, so depending on where you apply, you can become an expert on Greek mythology, learn how to sail in the northern coasts of Spain, or improve your teamwork abilities by making hand-made pasta in Italy.

-From a viewpoint of personal development, these multicultural experiences will help you to fill those expressions in your resume like “team management” or “communication skills” with actual meaning.
-The application deadline for AEGEE Summer Universities is at the end of April each year, so you still have some time to apply for 2016.
+From a viewpoint of personal development, these multicultural experiences will help you fill those expressions in your resume like “team management” or “communication skills” with actual meaning.
+The application deadline for AEGEE Summer Universities is at the end of April each year, so you still have some time to apply for 2017.

 SALTO-YOUTH – funded international projects all year round

 For those who are into volunteering or youth work, the SALTO-YOUTH network can be another great source for some low-budget travelling.
 SALTO-YOUTH is a network that provides non-formal learning resources and organises training courses and other international activities for young people like you.
-Because SALTO s under the framework of the European Commission's Erasmus+ :Youth in Action programme, most of the trainings are 100% funded by the EU, including mea ls and accommodation.
+Because SALTO is under the framework of the European Commission's Erasmus+ :Youth in Action programme, most of the trainings are 100% funded by the EU, including meals and accommodation.
 Even better than that, travel costs to and from the venue are also compensated, usually up to 70 percent.

 They currently have more than 40 upcoming trainings on their website, and a great newsletter service to keep up with all the possibilities.
 By signing up, you’ll have first-hand access to all the actual openings, ranging from volunteer projects in Portugal to seminars on the refugee crisis in Germany.